KarlHegbloom/zotero-texmacs-integration/README.md

 Zotero - TeXmacs integration plugin and citation styles.
 ========================================================

-This is a work in progress.
+This is a work in progress, but it is working.
+I am now using it to write a document with.
 You must run it from a git clone for now.
 Instructions are below.

 Not all of the CSL styles produce good results at this point.
 In